10 ways to get FREE modern & classic e-books, digital comics & audiobooks

 If you've an Alexa-enabled device, you can listen to selected audiobooks each month completely free – just say "Alexa, what's free from Audible?" to hear what's available.
 You don't need to have an Audible subscription or give it any payment details.
-Past free titles have included Aladdin, Treasure Island, Sense and Sensibility and The Wonderful Wizard of Oz.
+Past free titles have included Aladdin, Treasure Island, Harry Potter, Oliver Twist, and The Wonderful Wizard of Oz.

-Until Tuesday 30 June, you can listen to Oliver Twist, The Pickwick Papers and Hard Times, all by Charles Dickens.
+Until Saturday 31 October, you can listen to Sense and Sensibility by Jane Austen, Pinocchio read by Stephen Mangan, and Planet of the Apes by Pierre Boulle.
 Whichever you want to listen to, just ask Alexa to read it.